Serious Trucking Accidents Require Top-Tier Legal Representation

-While 18-wheelers and other big-rigs frequently weigh 80,000 pounds or more, the typical passenger vehicle is just 4,000 pounds.
-That means a collision between these vehicles carries a greater potential for serious and even catastrophic injuries or death for those in cars.
+While 18-wheelers and other big-rigs frequently weigh 80,000 pounds or more, over 20 times the weight of the average passenger vehicle.
+That means a collision between these vehicles can quickly lead to serious injuries, paralysis, amputations and even death.

 Trucking accidents can stem from a variety of causes, including: